NeCTAR-RC/tutorials/_keypairs/02-about.md

 duration: 4
 ---

 A Public-Private keypair is used in the Nectar instead of a password, to log on to any Virtual Machine (VM) you launch in Nectar.
-You will learn more about Launching and SSH-connecting in other tutorials.

-Before you get to that, you need to have a keypair and register your Public key in your Nectar account.

-A Public-Private keypair is a pair of files, your Private key and your Public key.
-They uniquely belong to each other.
-Your Private key file is yours, and yours alone.
+A Public-Private keypair is a pair of files, your **Private key** and your **Public key**.
+They uniquely belong to each other (just like a lock and key).
+Your Private key file is yours, and yours alone (just like your car or house keys!).
 You should securely store it on a location on your computer that is only accessible to you.
 Your Public key can be used to authorise and authenticate you in a remote computer account.

 **Important**
 Keep your Private key *private and secure*
 {: .callout-danger}

-When you launch an instance, Nectar places the Public key from your Nectar account into your VM for you, attached to an admin user account.
-This way you can use SSH to connect to your VM using the three essential connection elements: the computer's IP address, the user account, and the private key that is securely stored on your computer.
+When you launch an instance, Nectar places the Public key from your Nectar account into your VM for you.
+This way you can use SSH to connect to your VM using the three essential connection elements:

-**Theorising v.
-Hands dirty**
-We can theorise until the *bovi eunt domus* but for the purpose of this tutorial we should just get our hands dirty, so...
-{: .callout-warning}

-Let's get a keypair and register it in Nectar.
+1. Computer's IP address
+1. The user account,
+1. The private key that is securely stored on your computer.

 On the next pages you will learn two ways of obtaining a keypair for use with Nectar.